Cultural history

-Cultural history records and interprets past events involving human beings through the social, cultural, and political milieu of or relating to the arts and manners that a group favors.
+Cultural history records and interprets events in human history with respect to the contemporaneous social, cultural and political milieu, arts, and manners.
 Jacob Burckhardt (1818–1897) helped found cultural history as a discipline.
-Cultural history studies and interprets the record of human societies by denoting the various distinctive ways of living built up by a group of people under consideration.
-Cultural history involves the aggregate of past cultural activity, such as ceremony, class in practices, and the interaction with locales.
+Cultural history studies and interprets the record of human societies by identifying the distinctive ways of living developed by the group under consideration.
+Cultural history involves the aggregate of past cultural activity, such as ceremony, class practices, and interactions with locales.
 It combines the approaches of anthropology and history to examine popular cultural traditions and cultural interpretations of historical experience.

 Description

-Many current cultural historians claim it to be a new approach, but cultural history was already referred to by nineteenth-century historians, notably the Swiss scholar of Renaissance history Jacob Burckhardt.
+Many current cultural historians claim it is a new approach, but cultural history was already used by nineteenth-century historians, notably the Swiss scholar of Renaissance history Jacob Burckhardt.

-Cultural history overlaps in its approaches with the French movements of histoire des mentalités (Philippe Poirrier, 2004) and the so-called new history, and in the U.S. it is closely associated with the field of American studies.
+Cultural history overlaps in its approaches with the French movements of histoire des mentalités (Philippe Poirrier, 2004) and the so-called new history, and in the U.S., it is closely associated with the field of American studies.
 As originally conceived and practiced in the 19th century by Burckhardt, in relation to the Italian Renaissance, cultural history was oriented to the study of a particular historical period in its entirety, with regard not only to its painting, sculpture, and architecture, but to the economic basis underpinning society, and to the social institutions of its daily life.
 Echoes of Burkhardt's approach in the 20th century can be seen in Johan Huizinga's The Waning of the Middle Ages (1919).

 Most often the focus is on phenomena shared by non-elite groups in a society, such as: carnival, festival, and public rituals; performance traditions of tale, epic, and other verbal forms; cultural evolutions in human relations (ideas, sciences, arts, techniques); and cultural expressions of social movements such as nationalism.
 Cultural history also examines main historical concepts as power, ideology, class, culture, cultural identity, attitude, race, perception and new historical methods as narration of body.
 Many studies consider adaptations of traditional culture to mass media (television, radio, newspapers, magazines, posters, etc.), from print to film and, now, to the Internet (culture of capitalism).
 Its modern approaches come from art history, Annales, Marxist school, microhistory and new cultural history.

 Common theoretical touchstones for recent cultural history have included: Jürgen Habermas's formulation of the public sphere in The Structural Transformation of the Bourgeois Public Sphere; Clifford Geertz's notion of 'thick description' (expounded in The Interpretation of Cultures); and the idea of memory as a cultural-historical category, as discussed in Paul Connerton's How Societies Remember.